Contracts in Nickel

 The motivation for this return value is laziness.
 Nickel is designed to be lazy, only evaluating values on-demand.

-For example, record fields are not evaluated until they are accessed, printed (in the REPL or as a result of nickel), or serialized/exported.
+When evaluating a record, Nickel only evaluates the spine of the record, that is the structure of the record (the field names and their metadata), but not its content.
+The field values are left unevaluated, until they are accessed, printed (in the REPL or as a result of nickel), or serialized/exported.
 Thanks to laziness, you can for example query specific information on a large configuration without having to actually evaluate everything.
 We will use the always failing contract std.FailWith to observe where evaluation takes place:

 > let config = {